zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

     particular context.
 When looking for a particular view (e.g. given an identifier), |cubicweb| computes for each available view with that identifier a score which is returned by the selector.
 Then the view with the highest score is used.
-The standard library of selectors is in :mod:`cubicweb.selector`.
+The standard library of predicates is in :mod:`cubicweb.predicates`.

 A view has a set of methods inherited from the :class:`cubicweb.view.View` class, though you usually don't derive directly from this class but from one of its more